silverbulletmd/silverbullet/website/Space Lua/Lua Integrated Query.md

   limit 3
 ]], templates.pageItem)}

 To render pages as links with their full local URL, use `templates.fullPageItem`.
-For more information on available templates, see [[API/templates]].
+For more information on available templates, see [[^Library/Std/Infrastructure/Query Templates]].